 The core competencies of combined arms maneuver and wide area security are the only truly new constructs within unified land operations.
 They will assist commanders in describing the arrangement of tactical actions with the elements of combat power to achieve a position of advantage vis-à-vis the enemy.
 They do not represent radical departures from earlier doctrine, but rather new cognitive tools that bind existing Army operations-offense, defense, and stability-to the purpose of gaining or retaining the initiative.
-In other words, they link the emphasis on initiative found in AirLand Battle with the operations.
+In other words, they link the emphasis on initiative found in AirLand Battle with the operating concept described by full spectrum operations.
+45 doctrinal evolution within the Army.

-The adoption of unified land operations continues the long tradition of meaningful doctrinal evolution within the Army.
 Certainly, future additions of ADP 3-0 and related doctrinal manuals will address important elements of doctrine not fully developed within the 2011 versions, such as a definition of combat power, to include the role of the leader and leadership in successful Army operations.
 This enduring construct has been central to Army doctrine for years, but the current version of ADP 3-0 does not fully discuss it.
 Another area needing more discussion is how the practitioners of operational art are influenced by and account for tactical, operational, and strategic risks.
 Other themes and ideas may require more discussion as well.
-Unified land operations amplify the utility of initiative, full spectrum operations, and mission command.
-Army doctrine recognizes lethality's importance in all operations and introduces combined arms maneuver and wide area security as means to link offense, defense, and stability operations to the purpose of gaining and maintaining the initiative.